arkency/posts/posts/2014-05-08-mastering-rails-validations-objectify.md

 ## or the highway

-I couldn't find an easy way to register multiple **instances** of validation rules.
-So below is a bit hacky (although valid) way to do it.
+I could not find an easy way to register multiple **instances** of validation rules.
+So below is a bit hacky (although valid) way to work around the problem.

 It gives us a nice ability to group common rules in Array and add or subtract other rules.